10 Steps to Become a Millionaire in 5 Years (or Less)

 Rather than trying to do the how yourself, you find the who to take care of the how.

 Hiring people or even using services like Upwork is so easy these days.
 There are people all over the world with time and skills who are ready and waiting.
 Utilize these people.

-You get the best people onboard of whatever you’re trying to accomplish by powerfully and clearly conveying the “what” and the “why.”
+You get the best people on board with whatever you’re trying to accomplish by powerfully and clearly conveying the what and the why.

 What are you trying to accomplish?

 Why is it so important?

 This is how you get people excited and committed.
 Simon Sinek, an expert of work culture, explains that everyone needs more from work than simply a paycheck.
 We all want to feel like we are a part of something important, meaningful, and worthwhile.